itsdrnoob/Mi-NoteBook-14-Hackintosh/README.md

 - Almost Everything Important xD.

 ## What's Broken
+- Internal microphone
-- Inbuild wifi is buggy sometimes (won't connect).
+- Inbuilt wifi is buggy sometimes (won't connect).
 - Touchpad gestures (Three-finger swipe back, pinch zoom) randomly stop working for a few seconds once in a while (others like mission control gestures are not affected).
 - AirDrop
 - You tell me :)